On the Fragility of Contribution Score Computation in Federated Learning: Introduction

 \subsection{Contribution}

 In this work, we study the fragility of CE schemes in cross-silo FL from two distinct angles.
 Our key contributions are as follows:

-\begin{itemize} \item \textbf{Architectural Sensitivity:} We identify a critical gap in the literature, where CE methods are almost exclusively tested with the standard FedAvg aggregator. \begin{itemize} \item We conduct the first systematic analysis of how advanced aggregation strategies (i.e., schemes handling data heterogeneity and providing Byzantine Fault Tolerance) affect the contribution scores. \item Our findings revealed that the underlying aggregation technique significantly and unintentionally distort the resulting scores based on several CE methods. \end{itemize} \item \textbf{Intentional Manipulation:} We design and implement two new model poisoning attacks aimed specifically at manipulating contribution scores. \begin{itemize} \item The \emph{Self Improvement} model poisoning aims to increase the contribution score of the attacker while \emph{Targeted Decrease} aims to reduce a specific client's score. \item Our results show that both attacks are successful in manipulating the desired client's score in various scenarios. \end{itemize} \item \textbf{Rigorous and Reproducible Evaluation:} We provide a comprehensive empirical validation of both the architectural and adversarial phenomena across multiple datasets, models, and contribution metrics.
-All aggregation strategies and attack vectors have been integrated into the popular Flower FL framework~\cite{beutel2020flower}, and our implementation is open-sourced to ensure reproducibility and encourage further research. \end{itemize}
+\begin{itemize} \item \textbf{Architectural Sensitivity:} We identify a critical gap in the literature, where CE methods are almost exclusively tested with the standard FedAvg aggregator. \begin{itemize} \item We conduct the first systematic analysis on how advanced aggregation methods (handling data heterogeneity and providing Byzantine Fault Tolerance) affect contribution scores. \item Our findings reveal that advanced aggregation techniques, unintentionally but substantially, distort contribution scores across several state-of-the-art CE schemes. \end{itemize} \item \textbf{Intentional Manipulation:} We design and implement two novel model poisoning attacks aimed specifically at manipulating contribution scores. \begin{itemize} \item The \emph{Self Improvement} attack aims to increase the contribution score of the attacker, while \emph{Targeted Decrease} aims to reduce the score of a targeted client. \item Our results show that both attacks are effective in manipulating the contribution score of the selected client across various scenarios. \end{itemize} \item \textbf{Rigorous and Reproducible Evaluation:} We provide a comprehensive empirical validation of both the architectural and adversarial phenomena across multiple datasets, models, and contribution evaluation schemes.
+We have integrated all aggregation methods and attacks into the popular Flower FL framework~\cite{beutel2020flower}; our implementation is open-source to ensure reproducibility and encourage further research. \end{itemize}